SpectraLDS: Provable Distillation for Linear Dynamical Systems: Algorithm and Main Result

 Our main performance guarantee is given in the following theorem. \begin{theorem} As long as $h \geq k$, Algorithm \ref{alg:spectralds} returns w.h.p. a matrix $ \widetilde{M} $ such that

 where $\lambda_{\max}$ is the largest eigenvalue of the Penrose-Moore pseudo inverse of the matrix $M$. \end{theorem}

-The significance of Theorem \ref{thm:Theorem1} is that it allows us to translate between the representation of spectal filters and linear dynamical systems.
+The significance of Theorem \ref{thm:Theorem1} is that it allows us to translate between the representation of spectral filters and linear dynamical systems.

 We note that it is not immediate to upper bound $\lambda_{\max}$.
 Indeed, for $h \sim k$, this can be exponentially large in $k$, as it corresponds to the condition number of a Vandermonde matrix \cite{beckermann2000condition}.
-However, we note experimentally that as $h$ grows, $\lambda_{\max}$ quickly becomes smaller.
+However, we note experimentally, under the distribution described in the practical algorithm below, that as $h$ grows, $\lambda_{\max}$ quickly becomes smaller.
 This is an overparametrization effect, which we show experimentally in Appendix \ref{app:overparameterization}.
-We provide analysis of Theorem \ref{thm:Theorem1} in Appendix \ref{app:alg_analysis} and a separate Algorithm \ref{alg:lds_matrix} with improved practical performance in Appendix \ref{app:lds_matrix}.
+We provide analysis of Theorem \ref{thm:Theorem1} in Appendix \ref{app:alg_analysis}.